• HOME • PHOTO GALLERY • CONTACT • GUEST BOOK • CREW MUSTER •

 I really think we all could take some of his advice, and get out and see some our country's beauty.
 A good day-trip or an extended tour like Rich does; that would help us to keep out of the dumps, which we visit on occasion in our lives.
 Keeping a Positive mental outlook is necessary to get us through the rough times.
 So, lets enjoy a good joke; or go dancing like he loves to do, or go for a short spin down the road and see some of America - it does a great boost to your outlook.

-I'd like to say thank you to Rich for his friendship and for providing such a wonderful and informative Gallery of our Ship during the 'Middle Years' of her career.
-Both the later generation Hancock Crew and the Earlier World War II Crew can easily relate to Rich's gallery, because his time was not far removed from the Vietnam Era, nor was it far removed from WWII.
-Then, she still sported the open bow and double gun turrets, as WWII shipmates relate to, yet she is beginning her modernization that will in time become the Vietnam Era Hannah.
-Another year after Rich left ship, she was back in the Yards for a Major refitting, and this time (1956) she received her angle deck and closed Hurricane Bow.
+I'd like to say thank you to Rich for your friendship and for providing such a wonderful and informative Gallery of our Ship during the 'Middle Years' of her career.
+Both the later generation Hancock Crew and the Earlier World War II Crew can easily relate to Rich's gallery, because his time was not far removed from the Vietnam War Era, nor was it far removed from the World War II Era, for during his time aboard, she still sported the straight deck, open bow and double gun turrets, as WWII shipmates relate to, yet she is beginning her modernization that will in time become the Vietnam Era Hannah with the angle deck and hurricane bow.
+Another year after Rich left ship, she was back in the Yards for a Major refitting, and this time (1956) she received that angled deck and closed Hurricane Bow, which now is the 'Earmark' of any Aircraft Carrier in our Modern Navy.

 So now you have a closer knowledge of who is behind this Website and Gallery, and it will help you to understand who played such a major role in the Construction of the USS Hancock CV/CVA-19 Memorial Middle Years Extended Gallery.

-And now a little bit of my personal history, so you know how I come to be in the OP Division, assigned to the Photo Lab:
+And now a little bit of my personal history, so you know how I come to be in the OA/OP Division, assigned to the Photo Lab:

 I didn't go to the photo school with the Navy.
 I got most of my training at John Muir college in Pasadena Ca. It was a summer school session in 1952.
 We did use the SpeedGraphic among other Cameras including ones that were 8x10.
 At the time I was in the Naval Air Reserve.
 After graduation I attended the University of California at Santa Barbara.
 While there my grades reflected the party atmosphere that existed at that University, and I was "Drafted."
 My reserve unit activated me and I was sent to Bremerton, WA.